POETRY

 Welcome to the Poetry Book Club!
 From those who love reading but can’t commit to a 300 page novel to those who studied Shakespeare sonnets in college, this book club is for anyone interested in discussing the unique, engaging, and sometimes strange genre of poetry.
 Join us the second Monday of every month, unless otherwise noted, to discover all that poetry can do and be :)

 You can find some of Abby’s staff picks here.
-Have a suggestion for a book to read?
-Let us know!

 About the book: